Glendale Third-Party Construction Site Accident Attorneys

 At Aghabegian & Associates, PC, we believe that victims should never be left alone to suffer from their injuries and mounting debt.
-We work diligently and devotedly for each client to protect their rights and recover the compensation they deserve – and we do it well.
+We understand how important Los Angeles construction workers are to maintaining our cities and the serious dangers they are put in on a daily basis.
+That is why we work diligently and devotedly for each client to protect their rights and recover the compensation they deserve – and we do it well.
 We’ve recovered over $125 million in compensation for our clients, and our talented trial attorneys do what it takes to get the job done.
 We take personal injury cases on contingency, so you won’t owe a dime unless we successfully recover compensation through a settlement or jury verdict.
-Contact us today at (818) 507-4311 to schedule a free consultation.
+If you have been injured in a third-party construction accident, contact Aghabegian & Associates, PC, at (818) 507-4311 to schedule a free consultation.

 Fill out the form below to request your free consultation to discuss your options.

 No Upfront Fees